flyteorg/flyte/flyteidl/protos/docs/event/event.rst

 TaskExecutionMetadata.InstanceClass
 ------------------------------------------------------------------

-Includes the broad cateogry of machine used for this specific task execution.
+Includes the broad category of machine used for this specific task execution.

 .. csv-table:: Enum TaskExecutionMetadata.InstanceClass values
    :header: "Name", "Number", "Description"